Should a Vegan Diet be Considered Child Neglect?

 Why Might You Be Interested in My Opinion?

 For the past 10 years, in addition to maintaining a general family practice, I have been active in the plant-based medical community both locally and nationally.
 I write the featured column “Well Woman Way” for VegWorld Magazine, available at www.VegWorldMag.com.
 I present multi-day health seminars in churches both in Canada and in the U.S., and I give lectures to plant-based groups in the Austin, TX, area as well as in venues such as HealthFest in Marshall, TX.
 I have created a series of DVDs on various health topics and maintain four websites (listed below) related to a plant-based lifestyle.
-Within the last year, I have been interviewed by Dr. Howard Jacobson for his podcast at www.PlantYourself.com, and appear on the 2016 PlantPure Summit, discussing the superiority of an oil-free, low-fat, whole-foods plant-based diet.
+Within the last year, I have been interviewed by Dr. Howard Jacobson for his podcast at www.PlantYourself.com, and appeared on the 2016 PlantPure Summit, discussing the superiority of an oil-free, low-fat, whole-foods plant-based diet.

 One of my favorite contributions to the plant-based community started in 2009 when I was hired as the Medical Director for the first seven Engine 2 Immersion Programs.
 Rip Esselstyn, who was featured in the acclaimed documentary Forks Over Knives, conducted the week-long sessions for employees of Austin-based Whole Foods Market.
 My duties included lecturing on topics related to how the body responds to different sources of food and how a low-fat, whole-food, plant-based diet reduces medication needs.
 As the medical director, I was responsible for monitoring the health of the participants and lowering their medications as their medical conditions dramatically began to reverse due to their change in the diet during the six-day program.